filipebafica/star_wars_planets_api/README.md

 It was used: Golang, Docker and MongoDB.

 ## 🏁 Getting Started
-You need to have Docker.
+You need to have Docker and Docker Compose (v 3.9 was used to this projetc, you may change on `docker-compose.yml` first line).

 #### ⚙️ Installing
 To compile the code, clone the repo, and run the following commands.